How to achieve the best transition period for you and your cows

 Environmental factors during transition period

 - Temperature control – During the transition period, cows require comfortable environments to prepare for and recover from calving.
 During warmer months, fans and sprinklers are encouraged to keep cows cool.
-The impact of warm temperatures on a pregnant cow will not only affect the cow, but the calf as well.
+The impact of warm temperatures on a pregnant cow will not only affect the cow, but the developing calf as well.

 - Stocking Density – In lactation groups past 30 days in milk, the stocking density can or may be higher than in a transition cow group.
 It is imperative when populating a transition pen to consider the amount of bunk space, stalls, or space to lay down, and accessibility to a water trough.
 Bunk space is crucial, as transition cow rations provide the cows with vitamins, minerals, and energy that they need to transition smoothly.

-- Bedding – When it comes to bedding, the type of bedding is far less important than providing clean, dry, and soft bedding for a cow to calve on.
+- Bedding – When it comes to bedding, the type of bedding is far less important than providing enough clean, dry, and soft bedding for a cow to calve on.

 - Pens – Throughout the transition period, cows experience pen changes.
 During these moves, it is important to keep cows as calm as possible and keep the pen changes minimal.
 If possible, keeping your transition cow pens close to one another to minimize environmental stress factors during transition.